erwald/midihum/README.md

 ## Performance

-Surprisingly well, at least for solo piano works.
+The midihum program performs surprisingly well, at least for solo piano works of roughly the type it was trained on, i.e., from the Baroque, Classical, and especially Romantic periods of Western art music.
 Here are the true velocities and the predicted velocities for nine randomly chosen, not-cherry-picked performances from the validation set:

 ![True versus predicted velocity scatter plot](midihum_velocity_scatter.png)

-For the same nine pieces, the model captures the dynamics over the course of the composition well:
+In the above plot, each dot is a note on event, randomly sampled from the piece.
+For the same nine pieces, the model also captures the dynamics over the course of the composition well:

 ![True versus predicted velocities over time](midihum_velocities_over_time.png)